awsdocs/amazon-redshift-management-guide/doc_source/serverless-migration.md

 1. Enter the properties of the snapshot definition, then choose **Create snapshot**\.
 It might take some time for the snapshot to be available\.

-To restore a provisioned cluster snapshot to an Amazon Redshift Serverless instance
+To restore a provisioned cluster snapshot to a serverless namespace:

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.